FAQ

 In March 2024, IFC hired Delphos International to conduct an in-depth market study to assess the

-relevance of GEMs statistics from an investors’ perspective.
+relevance of GEMs statistics from an investor’s perspective.
 Survey results

-(www.gemsriskdatabase.org/#marketstudy) indicate that: (i) credit risk data is not readily available for
+(i) credit risk data is not readily available for investors; (ii) GEMs does not currently have sufficient visibility

-GEMs value the availability and content of the GEMs statistics; (iv) further disaggregation is desirable to
+among investors; (iii) investors familiar with GEMs value the availability and content of the GEMs statistics;

-guide investors’ asset allocation decisions in emerging markets; and (v) country and sector level
+(iv) further disaggregation is desirable to guide investors’ asset allocation decisions in emerging markets;

-disaggregation are considered the most useful levels of granularity for investors.
-The latest GEMs
+and (v) country and sector level disaggregation are considered the most useful levels of granularity for

-publications already address many of the main needs raised by investors in this survey.
+investors.
+The latest GEMs publications already address many of the main needs raised by investors in

 How will GEMs impact private capital mobilization into emerging markets?